-In December 2025 the Victorian Department of Transport and Planning (DTP) released a Regulatory Impact Statement (RIS) for consultation in relation to the changes proposed in Victoria for domestic building insurance (DBI) which will see the introduction of first result home warranty insurance and new dispute resolution processes.
+In December 2025 the Victorian Department of Transport and Planning (DTP) released a Regulatory Impact Statement (RIS) for consultation in relation to the changes proposed in Victoria for domestic building insurance (DBI) which will see the introduction of first resort home warranty insurance and new dispute resolution processes.
+These changes are planned to start on 1 July 2026 and would apply to all new pool and spa building contracts.

 SPASA’s submission to the consultation

-SPASA’s submission covered the relevant questions of the consultation survey, and raised several key points not considered by DTP including:
+SPASA’s submission covered the relevant questions of the consultation survey, and raised several key points including:

 Requesting explicit consideration for ‘sleeper pools’ and the creation of a ‘dormant’ status.